 Once you have built driver binaries you may want to build installers for easier installation.
 Ignite uses WiX Toolset to generate ODBC installers, so to build them you'll need to download and install WiX.
 Make sure you have added the

 bin directory of the WiX Toolset to your PATH variable.

-Once everything is ready, open terminal and navigate to the directory
+Once everything is ready, open a terminal and navigate to the directory

 %IGNITE_HOME%\platforms\cpp\odbc\install.
-Execute the following commands one by one to build drivers:
+Execute the following commands one by one to build installers:

 candle.exe ignite-odbc-amd64.wxs light.exe -ext WixUIExtension ignite-odbc-amd64.wixobj

 candle.exe ignite-odbc-x86.wxs light.exe -ext WixUIExtension ignite-odbc-x86.wixobj

 As a result,

 ignite-odbc-x86.msi files should appear in the directory.
 You can use them to install your freshly built drivers.